DariaPavlova1/rancher_efk/README.md

-# Terraform solution for deploying EFK stack for Rancher 2.6
+# Installing EFK with Terraform on EKS

 ## Getting Started & Documentation